 3.Choose a game engine.
 You will have 3 alternatives basically: Unity, CryEngine, and Unreal.
 Virtual reality developers who want to create a perfect VR app and are ready to invest lots of time and knowledge in it should choose between CryEngine and Unreal.
-They are perfect in terms of high photorealistic setup, and are very 3D modeler/renderer friendly.
+They are perfect pieces of advice high photorealistic setup, and are very 3D modeler/renderer friendly.
 Yet, they both lose to Unity because of the community this game engine has.

 4. Play with Unity Approaching Unity is like approaching a cute girl who doesn’t speak English.
 Scary at first, but with time, you come to the conclusion that she can understand you intuitively.
 The same with Unity.

 Yep, this tutorial is totally immersive and interactive.
 A future Unity developer can understand such complex concepts as Game Objects and Components with the help of this tutorial.

 You can take part in a live training if you want, Unity offers you that as well.
 Besides, there is a cool Unity forum where you can find answers to your most disturbing questions.
 Gamification of studying is the best way to learn something with maximum effectiveness.
 Why a future dev can’t learn about Unity by fixing 3D puzzles.

 5. Take Udemy Course Udemy courses to offer all types of knowledge, and of course, Udemy has courses dedicated to VR development.
 Here is an efficient course on Unity.
 Udemy lecturers lead you all the way to the moment when some general concept of Udemy appears in your head.
 There is also a course for those who are interested in virtual reality development of apps for Microsoft Windows and Oculus Rift.